emnify/product-docs/docs/data-streamer/available-integrations.md

 ### Google Cloud BigQuery

-Google Cloud BigQuery is a data warehouse that enables you to query your connectivity metadata in real-time to gain insights and predict business outcomes.
+Google Cloud BigQuery is a data warehouse that enables you to query your connectivity metadata in real time to gain insights and predict business outcomes.

 :::tip Step-by-step guide
 [emnify Data Streamer integration for Google BigQuery](https://www.emnify.com/integration-guides/datastreamer-integration-google-bigquery)